nemo0622/pokeemerald-expansion/README.md

 - A completely new region, the Ilios Region, based on the geographical region of Greece
     - Various references to Greek history and culture
     - All routes & locations have unique names, looks, and ecosystems!
-- Carefully curated Pokédex of 400 Pokémon from Generations 1-9 in a beautiful GBC style!
+- Carefully curated Pokédex of over 400 Pokémon from Generations 1-9 in a beautiful GBC style!
     - Many Pokémon have undergone rebalancing, with new moves, abilities, and slight stat changes!
-    - Including regional (Alolan/Galarian/Hisuian) forms, total count is around 430 unique Pokémon
+    - Including regional (Alolan/Galarian/Hisuian) forms, total count is around 450 unique Pokémon (Pokédex count of 420)
 - Day/Night System with FakeRTC
     - Every second in real time is 30 seconds in game (2 real minutes = 1 in-game hour)
     - Comes with Day/Night Encounter Differences!
 All found in Documentation